KofiSey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that deletes all the regular files (not the directories) with a .js extention that are not present i hte current directory and all its subfolders.
+a script that displays the 10 newest files in the current directory